cyrus-and/chrome-remote-interface/README.md

 Issue a command to Chrome.

-`method` is a string describing the message.
+`method` is a string describing the command.

 `params` is an object containing the payload.